Marianna Paulson, B.Ed., B.P.E.-O.R.Patient Expert

 Marianna Paulson is known as AuntieStress.
 On her website, you’ll find links to her two award-winning blogs, Auntie Stress Café and A Rheumful of Tips.
 When she is not helping clients (and herself) address stress, she keeps active by swimming, dog walking, and taking frequent dance breaks.
 She takes steps in a number of different directions in order to work on being a “Superager.”
 She may have RA, but it doesn’t have her!
 “Choose to be optimistic.
 It feels better.” - Dalai Lama XIV

-Studies show people with rheumatoid arthritis are more likely to have hearing loss.
-If you think you might be affected by this symptom, here are tips for how to seek diagnosis, treatment, and lifestyle changes to optimize your hearing.
+Studies show that people with rheumatoid arthritis are more likely to have hearing loss.
+Here's what you can do if you think you might be affected.

 Repeat after me: “I can choose to live better with my RA.”
 Got it?
 Good.
 Here are 10 choices to consider this new year to help you get started right now.